-The deadline for Fall admission applications (Ph.D., Thesis MS and course work MS)
+The deadline for fall admission applications (Ph.D., Thesis M.S.,

-to call any faculty member for further information about specific
+email for further information about specific research topics and

 If you would like to receive further information on the Biology

-Students admitted to the Ph.D. and to the research M.S. program
+Students admitted to the Ph.D. and to the Thesis M.S. program

 options generally receive tuition scholarships.
-Course work M.S.
+Open Choice M.S.

 and other fees and must be covered by health insurance.
 Students who